-Carisma Nel is a research professor within the School of Language Education, in the Faculty of Education, North-West University.
-She is an educational linguist, specialising in reading literacy from the foundation phase through to the higher education sector.
-Her research interests include reading literacy assessment and interventions, phonological awareness, phonics, fluency, vocabulary, reading comprehension and pre- and in-service teacher training in reading literacy, specifically clinically based work-integrated learning.
+School of Language Education, Faculty of Education, North-West University, Potchefstroom.
+South Africa reading comprehension and pre- and in-service teacher training in reading literacy, specifically clinically based work-integrated learning.
 She has published both nationally and internationally, and acts as a promotor for postgraduate students, and has won awards twice for being the most productive supervisor.